 Causes of Overventilation in Newborns

 There are a variety of different neonatal respiration devices, but they generally fall into 1 of 2 categories: mechanical or bag.
-Overventilation and hypocarbia in newborns can occur with all types of mechanical or bag ventilation devices (although some more likely than others).
+Overventilation and hypocarbia in newborns can occur with all types of mechanical or bag ventilation devices (although some are more likely than others).
 The mistakes that can lead to overventilation vary depending on which type of assisted ventilation is being used.

 - Bag Ventilation: with a bag ventilator, the baby either has a breathing tube inserted in the windpipe or an oxygen mask held over the nose and mouth.
 This is attached to a bag that doctors or nurses manually compress in order to force air into the baby’s lungs.
 This is frequently called “bagging” or positive pressure ventilation (PPV).
 Bagging is often employed in emergency situations (such as neonatal CPR) when there is not enough time to set up a mechanical ventilator.
-Since air is delivered by hand there is no way to measure the level oxygen or CO2, which creates a risk of overventilation.
+Since air is delivered by hand, there is no way to measure the level of oxygen or CO2, which creates a risk of overventilation.

 Risk Factors for Overventilation Birth Injuries